Theater fosters empathy

 During these dramatic experiences [of empathy], human interactions provide an outlet for expression that allows participants to gain knowledge of themselves, their peers, and their environment."Foram A. Bhukhanwala, Augusto Boal, and Mady Schutzman

 Theater facilitates literacy.

-Theatre has a unique quality in that it engages the reader through visually-based storytelling.
+Theater has a unique quality in that it engages the reader through visually-based storytelling.
 The effect of this quality can inspire students of all ages to make lasting positive connections and memories to literacy.
-This, in turn, will creative both life-long readers as well as patrons of the arts for years to come.
+This, in turn, will create both life-long readers as well as patrons of the arts for years to come.

 Reading is not walking on the words; it’s grasping the soul of them."Paolo Friere

 Theater inspires collaboration.

 Collaboration provides various opportunities for students to learn transferable skills throughout their educational journey.
 Collaboration allows students’ voices to be heard and gives them the opportunity to explore in a safe environment.
 All tasks are equally important when creating art.
 There are no hierarchies.
 It inspires honest and clear communication, creates inherent accountability to the collective, and fosters leadership within a group dynamic.

 If you want to lift yourself up, lift up someone else."Booker T. Washington